amrhassann/Prevent_Screenshots/README.md

 ### To learn how to prevent screenshots and screen recording in your project, follow these steps:

 ### For Android
-#### You don't need to do anything right now; just wait until the end.
-The idea is that we'll simply use the `flutter_windowmanager` package to achieve this for Android.
+#### You don't need to do anything right now, just wait until the end, The idea is that we'll simply use the `flutter_windowmanager` package to achieve this for Android.
 ##### To add the package to your dependencies, run this command in the project terminal:
     flutter pub add flutter_windowmanager